Where to Buy Ryan Gosling's Viral 'I Am Kenough' Hoodie from 'Barbie'

 Embrace your inner Ken-ergy in this viral sweatshirt featured in the 'Barbie' movie that doubles as a warm Halloween costume.

-If you've had the pleasure of seeing Greta Gerwig's Barbie movie in theaters, or now at home, odds are you walked away with feelings of empowerment, some existential dread and, of course, some major fashion inspiration that is influencing some pretty epic Barbie Halloween costume ideas.
+If you've had the pleasure of seeing Greta Gerwig's Barbie movie in theaters, or now at home, odds are you walked away with feelings of empowerment, some existential dread and, of course, some major fashion inspiration that is influencing some pretty epic Barbie Halloween costume ideas 2023.

 We're still drooling over Margot Robbie's archival Chanel outfits, President Barbie's pink power suits and Doctor Barbie's sparkling mini dress, but one particular piece from the film really caught our eye: the "I Am Kenough" hoodie worn by Ryan Gosling's Ken.